alan-turing-institute/Data-Study-Group-/IT documents/Data Classification App - instructions for project managers.md

 * Project Manager = You

-* Referee = If the tier is 2 or above, a referee will be needed to assess the project, this can be any trusted Turing researcher with sound knowledge of the tier/ safe haven model.
+* Referee = An impartial referee will be needed to assess the project, this can be any trusted Turing researcher with sound knowledge of the tier/ safe haven model/ area of research.